As you sail towards the upper reaches of the Egyptian Nile, you’ll begin to see feluccas floating down stream.

-Then, almost as swiftly, he unveils his collection of Nubian jewels, just as so many others have done along the Nile.
+Then, almost as swiftly, he unveils his collection of Nubian jewels.
 It’s business now.

 It’s a curious fact.
 There’s almost no begging on the streets but there’s always someone trying to sell you something.

 On the shimmering river, the realities of how hard these people have to work to make a living is reflected back clear as day.